Rental properties – travel expenses

 Further studies have revealed the number one reason a business fails is “incompetence”.
 More specifically, incompetence due to lack of planning, no experience in record keeping, non-payment of tax and no knowledge of financing.

-At Griffin & Associates we provide new businesses with the information and knowledge required to increase the likelihood of business success.
+Griffin & Associates provides new businesses with the information and knowledge required to increase the likelihood of financial success.
 We understand that new businesses are inundated with a range of information that can often appear complex and confusing.
-We aim to simplify this information so the new business owner is aware of any legal requirements, makes key informed decisions prior to start-up and spends more time developing their own business success strategy.
+We aim to simplify this information so the new business owner is aware of any legal requirements, makes key informed decisions prior to start-up and spends more time developing their own success strategy.

 The following outlines some of the services our office provides to guide new businesses through a 3 step start-up process.

-One of the most important decisions when commencing business is to determine the best legal structure to that will apply to your specific situation.
-It is therefore essential that this decision be made with the advice of your accountant and solicitor to understand the advantages and disadvantages that apply to each type of structure.
+One of the most important decisions when commencing business is determining the best legal structure that will apply to your specific situation.
+Your accountant and solicitor play an important role in advising on the preferred structure.
+This professional advice helps to understand the advantages and disadvantages that apply to each type of structure.

-Griffin & Associates is able to provide you with the necessary information in choosing which of the following four business structures is best suited to your specific circumstances:
+Griffin & Associates provides you with the necessary information in choosing which of the following four structures is best suited to your specific circumstances:

 Please also click here for more information on each of the above structures, including the advantage and disadvantages of each.

-It is important that all registrations are completed prior to the business trading.
-The following are some of the registrations that Griffin & Associates is able to assist with:
+It is important that all registrations be completed prior to the business trading.
+Griffin & Associates can assist with the following registrations:

-Once the business structure is chosen and the necessary registrations completed, the business is then able to proceed with completing all other necessary administrative requirements.
+Once the structure is chosen and the necessary registrations completed, the business can then proceed with completing all other necessary administrative requirements.

-The following is some further advice we provide to assist business during the start-up process:
+The following is some further advice we provide to assist during the start-up process: